PixelsCamp/docs/N00BS.md

 1. This is a living guide and is constantly being updated by the community.
 It can also be outdated though.
 Every edition comes with a few changes and we try to improve Pixels Camp with every iteration.

 Contributing to this document is easy and we welcome you to do so.
 All you need to do is clone this repository, edit this markdown document and submit a pull request with your changes.
 The organization will review and/or comment on your PR and merge the changes with the main document.

-We'd like to thank the initial contributors to this guide, [Luis Correia][1] and [Rosa Margarida][2] for taking the time and effort and write the first version for Pixels Camp v2.0.

 Enjoy.